|

 - Other negative behaviors such as limited or no changes in tone of voice or facial expressions, a lack of personal hygiene, or a lack of motivation to participate in recreational activities

 While these symptoms are tell-tale signs of schizophrenia, they are also associated with a broad range of other disorders.
 Hallucinations, for example, are considered by many to be the most prominent symptom of schizophrenia.
 However, they may also occur with migraines, brain tumors, epilepsy, PTSD, sleep disorders, and drug use.
 Disorganized speech may be linked to anxiety, depression, a traumatic brain injury, or a mood disorder.
-Depression may be connected to a lack of personal hygiene or motivation to engage with once-enjoyed activities.
+Depression may be connected to a lack of personal hygiene or motivation to engage in once-enjoyed activities.
 Nutritional deficiencies, metabolic disorders, hyperthyroidism, and even allergies can all mimic schizophrenia.

 Because schizophrenia’s most common symptoms are also associated with a myriad of other conditions, this disorder is commonly misdiagnosed.
 Oftentimes, this condition is diagnosed by a general practitioner who doesn’t specialize in identifying and treating mental illnesses.
 Unfortunately, a regular primary care visit generally doesn’t allow for enough time to properly assess an individual’s condition.
 Early diagnosis and treatment are important for avoiding serious long-term complications, so general health practitioners may jump the gun and diagnose their patient’s condition based on a few symptoms, without fully exploring their root cause.

 Self-diagnosing schizophrenia is even more challenging.
-Some of the characteristics of schizophrenia, as well as disorders that mimic it, are poor insight, delusions, hallucinations and difficulty with thought processes.
+Some of the characteristics of schizophrenia, as well as disorders that mimic it, are poor insight, delusions, hallucinations, and difficulty with thought processes.
 These can all cloud the individual’s judgment and make them unable to accurately evaluate their own mental status.

 An Incorrect Diagnosis Leads to Ineffective Treatment

 Treatment for schizophrenia typically involves interventions like social skill training, individual and family therapy, and vocational rehabilitation, along with powerful antipsychotic medications.
-Unless a correct diagnosis was made, the treatment won’t work and may even end up causing significant harm.
+Unless a correct diagnosis is made, the treatment won’t work and may even end up causing significant harm.
 At best, the individual may end up living with an illness that never clears.
-At worse, they may have to endure serious side effects from the medication or display suicidal or even homicidal behavior.
+At worst, they may have to endure serious side effects from the medication or display suicidal or even homicidal behavior.

 Getting a Second Opinion at FHE